tilegame/gameserver/goodies/README.md

 Future Goals
 ------------

+* be able to initialize a fresh VM automatically

+* be portable to different environments (so that you don't always need a VM)
+	* docker, perhaps?
+	* various cloud platforms

+* run the service in its own user group
+	* create user group if it doesn't exist.
+	* use the existing user if it does.

+* rewrite bash scripts into golang so there is a more unified "tile game server tool".

 Ideally, this should be entirely automated, and should minimize the usage of bash scripts as much as possible.
 Updating a specific branch of the repo should trigger the update process.

-One possibility is to a program that handles the graceful startup and shutdown of the various components of the ninjaServer.
+One possibility is to a program that handles the graceful startup and shutdown of the various components of the tile game server.
 At the time of this writing, there aren't enough components in existence for this to matter.
 But when there are, it would be wise to have something able to manage them.